Toss Woollaston: Collections

+Awards

+1958 Association of New Zealand Art Societies Fellowship Award.

+1960 Association of New Zealand Art Societies Fellowship Award.

+1961 Travel grant from Arts Advisory Council.

 Woollaston was appointed a Knight Bachelor in the 1979 Queen's Birthday Honours, becoming the first New Zealander to be knighted for services to art (Peter Siddell being the second).

-His youngest son Philip Woollaston was the (Labour) Member of Parliament for Nelson from 1981 to 1990.

 Death

 Woollaston died in Upper Moutere on 30 August 1998 at the age of 88.